-Our PG Certificate in Allergy is designed to help health care professionals including GPs, hospital-based doctors, nurses, dietitians and professionals in many health care sectors to gain a greater understanding of allergic diseases and to be able to translate this knowledge into their everyday practice.
+Our PG Diploma Allergy course is designed to help health care professionals including GPs, hospital-based doctors, nurses, dietitians and professionals in many health care sectors to gain a greater understanding of allergic diseases and to be able to translate this knowledge into their everyday practice.
 This postgraduate education programme will provide you with effective education and training in the mechanisms, diagnosis, treatment and management of allergic disease.
 It will enable you to manage both adults and children with allergy more effectively.
 Through the knowledge and understanding you will gain with us, you will also be able to develop and improve your health care provision through your ability to cascade education to your colleagues, and adult and paediatric patients and their families.
 The programme provides opportunities for you to develop and demonstrate scientific understanding, clinical knowledge, practical skills, and critical thinking qualities.

 We also accommodate students on our "step on, step off" programme allowing you to start the programme and complete a Postgraduate Certificate in Allergy, a Postgraduate Diploma, or the full MSc.
 There are opportunities to tailor our course to allow you to plan your specific programme route at the start of your studies with us to best meet your career aspirations.
+This course is available as a full time option, allowing you to complete it in one year.